 Loan-to-value ratios and debt-service coverage ratios are common measures in the assessment of the quality of commercial mortgage loans.
 Loan-to-value ratios are a common measure in the assessment of the quality of agricultural mortgage loans.
 Loan-to-value ratios compare the amount of the loan to the estimated fair value of the underlying collateral.
 A loan-to-value ratio greater than 100% indicates that the loan amount is greater than the collateral value.
 A loan-to-value ratio of less than 100% indicates an excess of collateral value over the loan amount.
 Generally, the higher the loan-to-value ratio, the higher the risk of experiencing a credit loss.
 The debt-service coverage ratio compares a property's net operating income to amounts needed to service the principal and interest due under the loan.
 Generally, the lower the debt-service coverage ratio, the higher the risk of experiencing a credit loss.
-For our commercial mortgage loans, our average loan-to-value ratio was 58% and 57% at March 31, 2021 and December 31, 2020, respectively, and our average debt-service coverage ratio is routinely updated for all but the lowest risk loans as part of our ongoing review of our commercial mortgage loan portfolio.
-For our agricultural mortgage loans, our average loan-to-value ratio was 49% and 48% at March 31, 2021 and December 31, 2020, respectively.
-The values utilized in calculating the agricultural mortgage loan loan-to-value ratio are developed in connection with the ongoing review of the agricultural loan portfolio and are routinely updated.
+For our commercial mortgage loans, our average loan-to-value ratio was 58% and 57% at June 30, 2021 and December 31, 2020, respectively, and our average debt-service coverage ratio was 2.3x at both June 30, 2021 and December 31, 2020.
+The debt-service coverage ratio, as well as the values utilized in calculating the ratio, is updated annually on a rolling basis, with a portion of the portfolio updated each quarter.
+In addition, the loan-to-value ratio is routinely updated for all but the lowest risk loans as part of our ongoing review of our commercial mortgage loan portfolio.
+For our agricultural mortgage loans, our average loan-to-value ratio are developed in connection with the ongoing review of the agricultural loan portfolio and are routinely updated.